ClinicalMetric Research Team · Last Reviewed: June 2026 · Sources: ClinicalTrials.gov · FDA · NIH

 The Molecular Classification That Drives Trial Eligibility

 The 2020 WHO classification divides endometrial cancer into four molecular subtypes — each with distinct biology, prognosis, and treatment implications.
-Understanding your molecular subtype is now essential before searching for trials:
+Knowing your molecular subtype is now the starting point for any conversation about advanced therapy or clinical trial eligibility:

 Subtype Frequency Key Treatments/Trials